IBM/dbb-zappbuild/REPORT.md

 To document the functionality of the feature, the source code `MortgageApplication/cobol/epscsmrt.cbl` was changed on the main branch after the feature branch was forked.

-In the first sample, the communication copybook `MortgageApplication/copybook/epsmtcom.cpy` was changed on the branch `reportUpstreamChanges`.
+In the first sample, the communication copybook `MortgageApplication/copybook/epsmtcom.cpy` was changed on the branch `reportConcurrentChanges`.
 The impactBuild build type, identifies the the below build list:

 ```
 MortgageApplication/cobol/epsmlist.cbl